Power-Platform-DevOps/Power-Platform-ALM-Starter-Kit/README.md

 ## How to deploy the Power Platform ALM Starter Kit?

-1. Copy the `Pipelines` and `ServiceEndpoints` folders of this repository at the root of the repository of the Azure DevOps project you want to use
+1. Copy the `Pipelines` and `ServiceEndpoints` folders of this repository
+2. Past it at the root of the repository of the Azure DevOps project you want to use
-2. Create pipelines from all YAML pipeline definitions in the `Pipelines/Utils` folder manually adding the variables specified at the beginning of each pipeline definitions
+3. Create pipelines from all YAML pipeline definitions in the `Pipelines/Utils` folder manually adding the variables specified at the beginning of each pipeline definitions
-3. Test the pipelines
+4. Test the pipelines

 ## Contributing to the Power Platform ALM Starter Kit project